glouppe/info8010-deep-learning/lecture6.md

 ## Fine-tuning

-Same as for transfer learning, but also *fine-tune* the weights of the pre-trained network by training the whole network on the new task.
+Same principle, but now also .bold[unfreeze] and update the weights of the pre-trained network.
+The entire model trains end-to-end on the new task, typically with a smaller learning rate for the pre-trained layers.

 .footnote[Credits: [Dive Into Deep Learning](https://d2l.ai/), 2020.]